2004–05 FC Basel season: Group stage

 The fifth and final matchday of the group stage was played at home in St. Jakob-Park in front of 25,660 spectators against Feyenoord.
 Again the early stages of the game were dominated by Basel, with Christian Giménez being extremely lively at the outset.
 In the third minute he rushed down the right wing to bring in a dangerous cross that flashed across the goal area.
 Then he switched over to the other wing four minutes later and combined with Julio Hernán Rossi, who in turn crossed to Mile Sterjovski and his header found the target, but was disallowed due to an offside position.
 Minutes later Giménez was again involved, speedily moving into space in the box, in a strong counterattack.
 He unleashed a fierce shot, but Patrick Mtiliga was able to stretch and block the ball.
 In the 18th minute a second disallowed goal, Giménez poking the ball in from close range but he was denied by the assistant's flag.
-Feyenoord threatened for the first time in the 25th minute, Salomon Kalou used his strength to overcome defensive-midfielder Benjamin Huggel, but hise his effort went wide.
+Feyenoord threatened for the first time in the 25th minute, Salomon Kalou used his strength to overcome defensive-midfielder Benjamin Huggel, but his effort went wide.
 Feyenoord played better in the final stages of the first half, with good passes in midfield and some direct balls into the penalty area.
 However, Basel defended well and they still created the better chances, Rossi forced a good save from keeper Patrick Lodewijks, Scott Chipperfield headed a cross just wide of the post and Giménez tested the goalkeeper again with a powerful left-footed drive.

 Basel came into the second half aiming to dominate possession and initially they did so.
 But Feyenoord showed their counterattacking potential with a long ball and Salomon Kalou's accurate shot, but home keeper Pascal Zuberbühler dived low to his left and pushed the ball around the post.
 After this, Giménez received a good pass from Carignano, but smashed his half-volley straight at keeper Lodewijks.
 In the 53rd minute these two strikers combined again for the game's decisive moment.
 Giménez lifted his cross over the defence, Carignano sprinted in at the far post and headed the all-important winning goal.
 Thereafter Basel concentrated on containing their opponents to protected their safe passage into the next round.
 This was successful and the final result was this one goal victory.
 The goal difference decided the positions in the table, because Feyenoord, Schalke and Basel finished level on seven points.
 But Basel qualified for the Round of 32.